PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

     * 1 **ohm/km** = 0.001 **ohm/m**

 ## Substitutions
-Some columns may contain categorical values (enums) which should be replaced.
+Some columns may contain categorical values (enums) that should be mapped.
 The column names can be defined as regular expressions.
 ```yaml
 substitutions: